karteek12/Potato-Leaf-Disease-Classification/README.md

 # Future Work
 * Explore transfer learning techniques to improve model performance.
-*  Experiment with data augmentation to increase the diversity of the training dataset.
 * Develop a user-friendly interface for real-time disease classification.
 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.